kcaisley/kcaisley/journal.md

 somewhere in the intersection of those interests is a specific problem, which pushes the boundary of human knowledge, which is small enough for me to be productive in, and is non-competitive enough for me to actually have the time to learn.

+#### Thesis Statement

+Physics-aware generator-based workflows for pixel detector design are novel, feasible, and useful.

+hmm...
+Maybe I want to emphasize better: Mechanistic modeling, top-down design, top-level system modeling, FOM design, and optimization framework for specific applications.

+This domain would allow me to:

+* work primarily with software
+* work alongside designers who are more experienced and/or focused than me, to capture their knowledge
+* perhaps visit/embed at Berkeley, CERN, and other institutions in Italy, like Rivetti's group, for example
+* learn about a wide range of detector design, without competing directly with others
+* Perhaps even touch/connect to TCAD?
+* Focus on higher level automation and optimization, as others can help build the individual building blocks, and I can just help them parameterize it.
+* Liberates me from having to innovate in software, methodology, circuit arch, and circuit design all simultaneously.
+I can focus on higher level design.
+* Allows me to work almost as an archaeologist, re-documenting and understanding past designs.

+The danger here, is that this work borders on 'not really physics'.
+And so what I would like to do, is study the physics more deeply, and create an optimization framework which is very 'physics-aware'.
+I want to front-load the physics work, not backload it in testing.
+This will mean I will need to study the physics of detectors, and be able to create accurate models of how they interact to properly.

+So let's try it again: My thesis introduces:

+* System-level application-specific optimization for pixel detectors:

+  * Physics based framework for calculating ideal desired specs
+    * Using knowledge of physics to infer specs needed to not bottleneck measurement
+      * what pitch is ideal?
+What sampling rate is needed?
+Which
+    * Inspired by ADC, TDC, and image sensor specs to give a FOM, to know the horizon?
+    * Also built in part by reviewing existing designs, to understand/model physical trade-offs

+  * System level model/optimization routine for picking architecture with approximate block specs
+    * Data readout modeling for calculating if block level modeling is possible
+    * Area consumption calculation, to know what
+  *

+* FOM
+* System model/transfer function (requires generators for implementation and regression?)
+* Optimization routine (requires FOM for objective function)
+* Generators for subblocks (required for optimization)

 # Conversation about circuit design software w/ Tomek

 simulation	 xelicum  (c v